 Total Play Telecomunicaciones, S.A.P.I. de C.V. ("the Company") was incorporated on May 10, 1989 under Mexican laws.
-As at December 31, 2021, the Company is a direct subsidiary of Corporación RBS, S.A. de C.V at 52% and as at December 31 2020 at 99% (parent at the last level of consolidation).
+As at December 31, 2022, the Company is a direct subsidiary of Corporación RBS, S.A. de C.V at 52% (parent at the last level of consolidation).

-On October 25, 2021, through unanimous resolution off, the meeting, it was approved the transformation of the Company from a Sociedad Anónima de Capital Variable (S.C. de C.V. - Corporation of Variable Capital) into a Sociedad Anónima Promotora de Inversión de Capital Variable (S.A.P.I de C.V. - Investment Promotion Corporation).
+On October 25, 2021, through unanimous resolution off, the meeting, it was approved the transformation of the Company from a Sociedad Anónima de Capital Variable (S.A. de C.V. - Corporation of Variable Capital) into a Sociedad Anónima Promotora de Inversión de Capital Variable (S.A.P.I de C.V. - Investment Promotion Corporation).